Highland Cattle..

 Highland Cattle are an old breed known to have grazed the rugged Scottish landscape since the sixth century.
 It is still a matter of debate as to whether they were an origin of Scotland or imported from Scandinavia perhaps with the Vikings when they invaded Great Britain.

-• Frequently Asked Questions Logo
+Frequently Asked Questions

 20 of the Most Frequently Asked Questions about Highland Cattle

-We have put together a list of common questions, as well correcting common myths.
+We have been breeding these beautiful cattle for 37 years, and have put together a list of common questions, as well correcting some common myths.

-• Guaranteed Highland Beef Logo
+Guaranteed Pure Highland Beef Logo

 Pure Highland Beef is Healthy!

 Scientific tests carried out on Pure Highland Beef by the Scottish Agricultural College demonstrate convincing evidence that Highland Beef is significantly lower in Fat and Cholesterol, and higher in Protein and Iron than other beef.
-Grass fed cattle have a healthier ratio of omega-6 to omega-3 fatty acids.

 Fullblood, Graded, or What?